ytlin322790/frg_aah/frg_code_revised.py/README.md

 The non-interacting part of the AAH model, the Hamiltonian contains the modulation of on-site potentail and the hopping parameters.

-The total system sites is given by N,
-the number of the sublattices is Z,
-the hopping parameter is set t=1 by default,
-the modulation of the hopping and the onsite potential is DT and V,
-the phase of the hopping and the onsite potential is PHI_T and PHI_V, PHI_T=PHI_V=0.0 by default,
-the chemical potential is given by MU, and
-the strength of the interaction is given by U.
+The total system sites is given by N, the number of the sublattices is Z, the hopping parameter is set t=1 by default, the modulation of the hopping and the onsite potential is DT and V, the phase of the hopping and the onsite potential is PHI_T and PHI_V, PHI_T=PHI_V=0.0 by default, rhe chemical potential is given by MU, and the strength of the interaction is given by U.

 In order to obtain the real space functional RG data, one should